Bullying and harassment in the workplace

 - The Model Harassment, Discrimination, Vilification and Victimisation Best Practice Guideline provides a structure to assist in resolving matters of harassment, discrimination, vilification and/or victimisation in the workplace, while also promoting the Diversity and Equity Policy and the Barristers’ Conduct Rules.

 - The Queensland Law Society provides a list of resources relevant to the Queensland jurisdiction on discrimination, bullying and harassment in the workplace.

-- The Law Society of Western Australia has published a report Towards Dignity and Respect at Work: An exploration of work behaviours in a professional environment.
+- The Law Society of Western Australia has provided some resources which address workplace bullying and discrimination.
+The Law Society has also published a report Towards Dignity and Respect at Work: An exploration of work behaviours in a professional environment.
 The report includes a study of issues faced by lawyers in the Western Australia legal environment, including bullying and harassment.
 It also provides recommendations for effective preventative strategies.

 - The Victorian Bar Association have published three policies against bullying, discrimination and sexual harassment.
 Their website also includes a complaint and report form to allow for complaints or the reporting of occurrences of bullying, discrimination or sexual harassment to be made against barristers by barristers, or by persons who engage with barristers.

 This webpage provides general information only about the subject matter covered.
 It is not intended, nor should it be relied on, as providing legal advice.
 The Law Council encourages organisations, employers and employees to seek their own independent legal advice if required.

 Mental health and wellbeing in the legal profession